OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Multi-Tenant sNICs

 \section{Multi-Tenant sNICs}

-Diverse application requirements create distinct resource multiplexing bottlenecks.
-Our quantitative analysis highlights these issues in multi-tenant setups of existing sNIC stacks~\cite{di2021risc, bf3-flexio}, yielding sNIC requirements.
+Datacenter applications differ in their resource requirements, thus, leading to different resource multiplexing bottlenecks.
+Our quantitative analysis highlights these issues in multi-tenant setups of existing sNIC stacks~\cite{di2021risc, bf3-flexio}, yielding sNIC multi-tenancy requirements.
 These insights directly led to the microarchitectural and software choices for OSMOSIS.
 We use a 400 Gbit/s link for all experiments (more details on the setup in Section~\ref{sec:evaluation}).

 \subpar{1}{Per-packet time budget (PPB):} While studies of datacenter traffic show that only a fraction of the established connections actively exchange data at any given time~\cite{clusterdata:dcburst, clusterdata:fbdataset, clusterdata:private}, they can still saturate the link bandwidth.
 To analyze the implications of this for sNICs we define per-packet time budget (PPB) using PU count $N$, packet size $P$, and link bandwidth $B$ as $PPB(N, P, B) = N\times(P / B)$.
 In this case, we model the sNIC as a $M/M/m$ queue where PPB defines the condition which needs to be satisfied for the queue to be stable~\cite{bolch1998queueingnetworks}\footnote{$1 / \lambda = P / B$, $m = N$, to achieve $\rho < 1$, $1/ \mu > N \cdot P / B$, where PPB = $1 / \mu$.}.
 To be more specific, PPB represents how long the sNIC can process a packet until the next one arrives, assuming a fully utilized link.
 If PPB is exceeded, the per-application ingress queue will eventually fill up during transient traffic bursts leading to packet drops or falling back to link flow control (e.g., PFC~\cite{zhu2015dcqcn}) and a possible violation of per-VF SLO policy.